Nekmo/ansible-keepass/README.rst

 Security
 ========
-These are the security measures adopted by Keepass HTTP and this plugin:
+These are the security measures adopted by Keepass and this plugin:

 #.
-Keepass HTTP requests link permission the first time.
+Keepass requests link permission the first time.
 This plugin stores the session using the OS Keyring.
 #.
-Keepass HTTP can authorize access permission for each key individually.
+Keepass can authorize access permission for each key individually.
 #.
-The keys can not be listed using Keepass HTTP.
+Keys can not be listed using Keepass HTTP/XC Browser.
 A possible attacker must know key urls.
 #.
 The connection between this plugin and Keepass is encrypted.
 #.
 Passwords are not accessible while the Keepass database is closed.

 This plugin can be more secure than copy&paste: a malware installed on your machine can listen for changes in the clipboard.
 This plugin depends on the security of the OS Keyring and your personal password.